acoursey3/transformers-project/README.md

 The model card is stored in the [modelcard.md](modelcard.md) file.
 Please carefully read this model card before attempting to use our pretrained models.

 ## Critical Analysis
+- In this project, we learned ... **INSERT IMPACT OF PROJECT AND WHAT IT REVEALS**
+- We wrote code for Tree-Structured Parzen Estimator hyperparameter optimization, but computation time was an issue.
+The hyperparameters may not be optimal, so our results might change with optimal hyperparameters.
+- We did not perform any gender/accent bias analysis
+- Limited evaluation metrics
+- This dataset may not be representative of their performance on other tasks

+**Next Steps**
+- Optimize hyperparameters
+- Explore more datasets (different domains and tasks)
+- Calculate more evaluation metrics

 ## Resource Links
+- FOR paper
+- FOR download link
+- LSTM explanation
+- Paper comparing transformer and lstm
+- TPE hyperparameter optimization
+- Hackers clone CEO voice